The Biggest Mistake You're Making When Bathing Your Dog, Vets Say

 You don't use the right shampoo.

 No, bathing your pup isn't as easy as plopping them in the shower and sudsing them up with your personal drugstore shampoo.
 Before you start, you'll need to invest in a pet-friendly product.
-"One of the most frequent errors is giving our dog a bath using human shampoo," says Amanda Takiguchi, a veterinarian and founder of Trending Breeds.
+"One of the most frequent errors is giving our dog a bath using human shampoo," a veterinarian tells Best Life.
 "Since dog skin pH differs from that of people, and human shampoo can irritate our dogs' skin, it is essential to use specifically formulated dog shampoos."
 These products are also gentler on your dog's eyes and ears.

 You bathe them on a slippery surface.